mikependon/RepoDB.NET/pages/releases/postgresql.md

 #### RepoDb.PostgreSql (v1.1.0-beta1)

-- Breaking: Complete support F# programming language as requested by the Community.
+- Complete support to F# programming language as requested by the F# Community.
 Thank you to [Isaac Abraham](https://twitter.com/isaac_abraham) and [Angel Munoz](https://twitter.com/Daniel_Tuna) for being so collaborative.
 - Breaking: Introduced the `fields` argument to the fetch (i.e.: [Query](/operation/query), [ExecuteQuery](/operation/executequery) and [BatchQuery](/operation/batchquery)) and push (i.e.: [Insert](/operation/insert), [Merge](/operation/merge) and [Update](/operation/update)) operations.
 - Breaking: Introduced the `tableName` argument to all entity based operations.
 This completely resolves the `F#` anonymous invocations.
 - Breaking: Renamed of argument `whereOrPrimaryKey` to `what`.